basst314/space/README.md

 - World is persistent for one game session
 - Server and Client are communicating via WebSockets
 - Basic Events can be sent between client and server
+- Hero can move, attack a monster and pick up an item